 Both headsets share the same growing library of the best Oculus Quest 2 games.
-At least for the foreseeable future, every game for the Oculus Quest will also work on the Oculus Quest 2.
-While the same games will be available on both the Oculus Quest and Oculus Quest 2, the games will look and perform better on the Oculus Quest 2.
+Until Resident Evil 4 VR comes out, every game for the Oculus Quest will also work on the Oculus Quest 2.
+Keep in mind that, even though most games work on both headsets, all games will look and likely perform better on the Oculus Quest 2.

 Oculus Quest 2 vs. Oculus Quest: Should you upgrade?

 It's not surprising that the Oculus Quest 2 is better than the Oculus Quest in just about every way.
-If the Oculus Quest 2 wasn't better, that would be a reason for concern akin to the PS4 being better than the PS5 (it's not, by the way).
-That being said, it's nice that the Oculus Quest 2 is so much better in so many different ways.
+If the Oculus Quest 2 wasn't better, that would be a reason for concern.
+It's akin to the PS4 being better than the PS5.

 The jump from the original Oculus Quest to the Oculus Quest 2 isn't just about improving internal specs.
 Yes, the Oculus Quest 2 has a much faster processor, a better display, and more RAM, but it also has an improved design, better Touch Controllers, and support for more accessories.

 Unlike laptops and phones, where buying an older model might save you some money and be worth it in terms of bang for your buck, the Oculus Quest 2 is better when it comes to price as well.
 The Oculus Quest 2 starts at $299, which is $100 cheaper than the original Oculus Quest.
 Even if you opt for the Oculus Quest 2 with 256GB of storage, it's still selling for $399, which is the starting price of the original 64GB Oculus Quest.